Sustainable seafood and marine bioresources - NTNU Oceans

-Knowledge for a sustainable fisheries and aquaculture, including land-based systems and in exposed areas.
+Knowledge for sustainable fisheries and aquaculture, in both land-based and exposed areas.

 - Aquaculture technology

 - Marine biology and biotechnology

 - Interactions with the environment

 NTNU Oceans Pilot on Aquaculture - Environmental interactions

 The pilot study is a multidisciplinary and highly innovative research programme where researchers and PhD students collaborate to increase the knowledge base of interactions between aquaculture and the marine environment.
 It is initiated by NTNU Oceans.

 AQUAEXCEL (AQUAculture infrastructures for EXCELence in European fish research) is a EU-funded project (2015-2020) providing the aquaculture research community with a platform of top class research infrastructures.
 NTNU offers access to the CodTech lab, an advanced cultivation hatchery unit, and the Marine Cybernetics lab, designed for tests on sea cages or their components.
 Send in your application!
 See Call for proposals for Transnational Access.